John Vogelstein: Career

 Vogelstein and Pincus also negotiated the $1 billion rescue plan of Mellon Bank in 1988, using the “good bank-bad bank” structure wherein Mellon created a new bank to house troubled loans.

-He was the company’s president and vice chairman until 2002.
-He became a senior adviser for Warburg Pincus starting in 2002 and remained a special limited partner of the firm.
-As of 2013, Vogelstein led the investment firm New Providence Asset Management, as chairman and general partner.
+Vogelstein was Warburg Pincus's president and vice chairman until 2002, when both he and Pincus stepped down.
+He was thereafter a senior adviser for the company and remained a special limited partner.

+New Providence Asset Management

+In 2003, Vogelstein formed the independent financial-management firm New Providence Asset Management, and was its chairman and general partner.
+New Providence Asset Management was acquired by The Colony Group, a Boston-based investment advisory firm, in 2021.

 Personal life

 Vogelstein married Barbara Louise Manfrey in 2000.
 His previous marriages ended in divorce.
-He has two sons, Fred and Andrew.
+He has two sons.

-Vogelstein served as the chairman of the Taft School, Third Way, and chairman emeritus of the New York City Ballet and Prep for Prep.
+Vogelstein has served as the chairman of the Taft School, Third Way, and chairman emeritus of the New York City Ballet and Prep for Prep.